 Gen-Z and Millennial women living in low-tier cities account for more than half of Tencent Video’s users.
 Maybe that is the reason why Tencent decided to target low-tier cities with a brand new streaming platform called Pianduoduo (not to be confused with e-commerce platform Pinduoduo).
 The company announced that such video platform would provide users with movies and TV series for free without any advertising.
 Moreover, users will earn “gold coins” convertible into RMB for time spent watching video content on Pinduoduo.

-Owned by Alibaba, Youku has the label of “Chinese Youtube” and, along with Tencent Video and iQiyi, is one of the leading Chinese video streaming service providers.
-Between January and June 2021, the platform received on average 84.6 million visits with an average duration of 4:24 minutes per visit.
-In March, the platform recorded a retention rate of 45.1% among members and of 43.8% among non-members, quite a bit lower than those of Tencent Video.
+Founded in March 2003 and owned by Alibaba, Youku has the label of “Chinese YouTube” and, along with Tencent Video and iQiyi, is one of the leading Chinese video streaming service providers.
+The app was originally independent, but went under Alibaba in 2016 when the Chinese group offered 5.1 billion USD to buy the platform.
+As of March 2022, the app recorded over 247 million MAUs, and accumulated 38 million visits with an average duration of more than 5 minutes in June of the same year.
+Despite its popularity, Youku users’ retention rate is lower than its competitors: in Q3 2022, the retention rate of iQiyi was 54.7%, whereas Youku was at 20.5%.
 Youku users are usually focusing on news, videogames and electronics.
 Even if the number of its subscribers does not rise as fast as that of Tencent Video and iQiyi, Youku remains one of the most popular and widespread video streaming platforms in China and businesses should take it into account when planning their marketing strategy.

 Bilibili was founded in 2009 as a community and video platform where sharing Japanese anime’s pictures and videos, drawing inspiration from Niconico, one of Japan’s largest video-sharing websites.
 In the span of 12 years, the company gradually developed, expanding its business into advertising, mobile gaming, e-commerce, live streaming, and launching a premium subscription plan which grant access to previews, special offers, and high-quality content.

-Once mobile game represented the main source of revenue for the Shanghai-based platform, but today value-added services (such as premium subscriptions and live broadcasting services) hold the lion’s share, accounting for 38.3% of its net turnover.
+Once mobile game represented the main source of revenue for the Shanghai-based platform, but now value-added services (such as premium subscriptions and live broadcasting services) hold the lion’s share, accounting for 40% of its net turnover in 2022.
 Bilibili’s success is partly due to its ability to build up an engaged and connected community through restricting membership to passionate and kindred users, allowing members to share their impressions directly on the videos, and fostering user-generated content.
-Furthermore, since April 2019, users can easily purchase advertised products by entering Bilibili’s mini-programs.
+Furthermore, since April 2019, users can easily purchase advertised products by entering Bilibili’s mini programs.